steadybit/extension-kubernetes/README.md

 the [documentation](https://docs.steadybit.com/install-and-configure/install-agent/extension-registration) for more information about extension registration and how to verify.

-## mark resources as "do not discover"
+## Mark resources as "do not discover"

 to exclude a deployment / namespace / pod from discovery you can add the label `"steadybit.com/discovery-disabled": "true"` to the resource labels